isocpp/CppCoreGuidelines/docs/dyn_array.md

 constexpr size_t size() const noexcept;
 ```

+### FAQ

-#### Note: Why no push_back (and friends)?
+#### Why no push_back (and friends)?
 `gsl::dyn_array` is intended to be a fixed-size array and all objects should be
 constructed at creation.

-Moreover, the memory overhead of storing another member
-variable to track where to push the next item is not desired.
+#### Why does `gsl::dyn_array` not conform to the `Container` Named Requirements?
+`gsl::dyn_array` is intended to be a safer replacement for raw pointers and sizes.
+We
+don't want users to accidentally use it in a way that would be unsafe.
+For example,
+`gsl::dyn_array` does not have copy or move assignment operators.
+This is because it
+would be possible to invalidate existing iterators and references.

 ### Bounds Checking Semantics
 If an out-of-bounds access (read or write) is attempted, `gsl::dyn_array` should follow